gearglow/ReptiliaWithATwist/The List.md

 "I'd've thought Hermione's right hook would've done that last year," Ron replied.

+Hermione blushed at that, while Neville's eyes went wide.
+"Wait, what?
+When did you *punch Malfoy?*"

 "His daddy wasn't doing time in Azkaban last year, though," Elysia said.
+"And it was after Creatures last year, Nev, when Hagrid found out that Buckbeak was going to be put down.
+Malfoy was gloating, and Hermione wasn't having it."

-Just then Professor Snape swept into the room, in his usual dramatic fashion, caught sight of Elysia, turned around, and walked right back out again, the expression on his face never changing.
+Just then Professor Snape swept into the room, in his usual dramatic fashion.
+He caught sight of Elysia, turned around, and walked right back out again, the expression on his face never changing.

 The students all looked at each other, most of them trying their hardest not to giggle.
 Finally, Elysia caught Neville's eye and they both burst out laughing.